 San Diego is one of the top business destinations in the US, and when you’re in town on business, you’re likely to have a packed schedule, and precious little time to explore.
 Luckily, America’s Finest City should also be called the city that doesn’t sleep.
 From fine dining experiences to popular tourist attractions, there is always something going on somewhere in the city.
-While you may not have time to take in an entire five-act show at Civic Center or walk the length of the Silver Strand isthmus, there are plenty of amazing views, delicious meals, and quick adventures for travelers to experience!
+While you may not have time to take in an entire five-act show at Civic Center or walk the length of the Silver Strand isthmus, there are plenty of amazing views, delicious meals, and quick adventures for business travelers to experience!
 That’s why we’ve created this ‘What to do’ Business Travel Guide, so you can make the most out of your next San Diego Tour.
 Here are our recommendations for the best ways to spend your limited time during your next business trip to San Diego.

 Snap a Photo from Emerald Plaza’s Glass Roof Elevator